Giacomod2001/studenti-analytics/README.md

 ## Acknowledgments

-The authors would like to acknowledge the assistance of the AI tool Claude (Anthropic) for coding suggestions and debugging support during the development phase.
+The authors would like to acknowledge the assistance of the AI tool Gemini 3 Pro High and the agentic system Antigravity for coding suggestions and debugging support during the development phase.

-All final implementations, testing, and documentation were carried out independently by the project team.
+All final implementations, testing, and documentation were carried out independently by the project team. project team.